carlosmartell97/Shelter_Me/README.md

 Mobile android app for finding nearby shelters and storage centers in emergency situations.

 ## Purpose
 The goal for this app is to help people see how occupied nearby shelters are and make a reservation for however big their group is.
-People can also see what items nearby storage centers are missing, so that these are taken care of.
+People can also see what items nearby storage centers are missing, so that these can be taken care of.

 ## Overall Description
 Upon opening the app, this screen allows people to look for either shelters or storage centers: